-The Conservation Area at Dawlish includes a great many buildings and features that contribute positively towards creating the town's distinctive character; which is principally that of a small coastal village that was transformed into a substantial seaside The architectural qualities it had resort. gathered by the early 20th century meant it was undoubtedly amongst the most elegant and dignified settlements in Devon.
-By the end of the 20th century, however, these essential attributes had been seriously eroded, such that today its appearance no longer truly reflects the status it once had as one of the County's more fashionable resorts - where wealthy businessmen, eminent professionals and a Vice Admiral chose to live.
+Teignmouth's Town Centre Conservation Area possesses a great many buildings and features that contribute positively towards creating the town's diverse and distinctive character; foremost as a seaside resort but also as a port and market town.
+The architectural qualities it had gathered by the early 20th century meant it was undoubtedly amongst the most elegant and dignified settlements in Devon.
+By the end of the 20th century, however, these essential attributes had been severely eroded, such that today its appearance no longer truly reflects the status it once had as one of the most fashionable seaside resorts where retired admirals and sea captains chose to live.

-The impact of some of the buildings constructed during the post-war decades in terms of their design, materials and scale is generally negative, but in a more general sense it is the insensitive treatment of existing, historic buildings that has most eroded the area's distinctive architectural and historic gualities.
+The impact of some of the buildings constructed during the post-war decades in terms of their design, materials and scale is entirely negative, but in a more general sense it is the insensitive treatment of existing, historic buildings that has most eroded the area's distinctive architectural and historic qualities.
 These changes seriously threaten the value and integrity of the 'conservation resource' and if repeated will cause additional harm unless a more conservative approach is adopted.
 In accordance with its adopted policies and practices, therefore, the Council will seek to encourage such a conservative approach in relation to changes in the area (whether proposed or already carried out) with a view to: